Academic Integrity Policy

 - Students submit their own work for tests and assignments without unauthorized assistance such as passing another student’s work off as your own.

-- Students do not provide unauthorized assistance to others including sharing your work with others.
+- Students do not provide unauthorized assistance to others including sharing your work with others (including on work-sharing websites).

 - Students report their research or accomplishments accurately by using quotations as needed and avoiding slight re-wording of content without providing credit.